edmundedgar/diddums/README.md

 Note that (once broadcast) this only updates the DID registry.
 You need further steps to prove to the world that you own `my.domain.example.com`.

-### Set your rotation key to did:key:zQ3shrBmk4hva9E1Sdag7jG9up32oJd8DWfv8mHs96ug8abP1:
+### Set your rotation key to the specified did pubkey

     python diddums.py --did did:plc:ee7kjipyhx3cf6nmh2l5scbl --rotationKeys did:key:zQ3shrBmk4hva9E1Sdag7jG9up32oJd8DWfv8mHs96ug8abP1